andrelbourgeois/park-my-bike/report.md

 &nbsp;&nbsp;&nbsp;
 ![label-ex3](https://user-images.githubusercontent.com/33913141/234707555-f20e5f8f-4b67-478e-89be-784cebb60a7c.png)

-Figure 7 - Example Images with Bounding Boxes
+Figure 7 - Example Image Labelling with Bounding Boxes

 ## Model
 This is a Deep Learning project!
 What model architecture did you use?
 Did you try different ones?
 Why did you choose the ones you did?